Morgan State University: School of Computer, Mathematical, & Natural Sciences

-School of Engineering
+Clarence M. Mitchell School of Engineering

-The School of Engineering admitted its first class starting in 1984.
+The School of Engineering offers Accreditation Board for Engineering and Technology (ABET) accredited degrees in engineering and admitted its first class starting in 1984.
 The first graduates received degrees in 1988.
 Eugene M. DeLoatch (retired 2016) was the first Dean of the School of Engineering, having previously been Chairman of the Department of Electrical Engineering at Howard University.
-He was succeeded by Dr. Michael G. Spencer who was previously a professor of electrical engineering at Cornell University.
+He was succeeded by Michael G. Spencer who was previously a professor of electrical engineering at Cornell University.
+By 1991, the construction of the 35000 sqft Clarence M. Mitchell, Jr. School of Engineering building was completed, and the facility included sixteen teaching laboratories and five research laboratories.
+The William Donald Schaefer Building is a 40000 sqft addition to the Engineering School and was completed in April 1998.
+The facility provided instructional laboratories, classrooms, a student lounge, research laboratories and a 2200 sqft library annex.